mtlynch/mtlynch.io/_posts/2019-08-13-dumbest-task-i-ever-outsourced.md

 I knew up front that the cost of cleaning the keyboard might exceed its value, but the only alternative I considered was throwing away a perfectly good keyboard and buying the same model brand new.

-A les wasteful solution would be to buy a new keyboard and offer the old one for free to an online community like [craigslist](https://craigslist.org) or my local [buy nothing group](https://buynothingproject.org).
+A less wasteful solution would be to buy a new keyboard and offer the old one for free to an online community like [craigslist](https://craigslist.org) or my local [buy nothing group](https://buynothingproject.org).

 **Sidenote**: People have suggested donating the keyboard to [The Salvation Army](https://www.salvationarmyusa.org), but I don't think it makes sense.
 For higher-value items, I happily donate.
 Below a certain price threshold, I suspect that sending it through The Salvation Army's whole receiving, processing, displaying, and selling process is a net negative.
 {: .notice--info}